Top 7 English-Speaking Real Estate Lawyers in Japan

 b) Reviewing contracts

-Real estate lawyers in Japan will create, review, and negotiate real estate contracts, from purchasing and lease agreements to construction contracts.
+Real estate lawyers in Japan will create, review, and negotiate real estate contracts, including purchase agreements, leasing agreements, and construction contracts.

-Additionally, English-speaking real estate lawyers will assist with translation and interpretation.
+Additionally, if you find an English-speaking real estate lawyer, they can also assist with translation and interpretation.

 c) Dispute resolution